Big Stone Gap, Virginia: Demographics

+Education

 Public schools

 Due to mounting financial burdens caused by a shrinking population and underfunding from the state government, local elected officials voted to consolidate several of the county's schools in 2012, including those in Big Stone Gap.

 Union Primary School was formed from the consolidation of Powell Valley Primary School and Appalachia Elementary.
 A combination of certain grades from Appalachia Elementary and Powell Valley Middle School formed Union Middle School.
 Finally, Union High School was formed from the consolidation of Appalachia High School and Powell Valley High School.
 All schools continue to be operated by Wise County Public Schools.

 Colleges

 Mountain Empire Community College is a public community college for residents in Lee, Wise, Scott, and Dickenson counties, and the City of Norton.
 The college admitted its first students in 1972 and as of the 2017-18 school year enrolled 3,560 students.

 King University, based in Bristol, Tennessee, has a satellite campus in Big Stone Gap located on the Mountain Empire Community College campus.